badgirlbongi/bongihub/workflow.md

 + main.py creating classes
 --- increasing length of the snake when eating the apple
 --- counting score and displaying it
---- class definition for cathering for collion
+--- class definition for cathering for collision

+15/04/2024
++  contuining with snake_game on bongihub/python/projects/snake_game
++ on main.py
+--- doing the game over restart logic